A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Appendix A. Annotation Methodology

-To annotate articles with high-level thematic tags, we used a zero-shot prompt with GPT-3.5 that instructed the model to extract a set of concise, specific tags summarizing each article’s content.
-Tags were intended to capture relevant people, locations, military units, political themes, and ideological framings.
-To ensure consistency and support post-processing, the prompt enforced a structured JSON output format.
+\textbf{Thematic tagging} (see \S \ref{sec:applications}, use case 1: ``A Thematic Study of Conflict Events'') is done by extracting article-level tags using GPT-3.5 Turbo with one-shot prompting.
+The model is instructed to extract a set of specific tags summarizing each article’s content.
+The tags were intended to capture salient persons or people, locations, military units, political or narrative themes, and ideological frames surrounding major conflict events.